srmarzec/CulexBloodFeeding_RNAseq/WorkflowIdeas.md

   - Illumina or SOLiD sequencing

 ### Workflow
-**TopHat** (or [TopHat2](https://genomebiology.biomedcentral.com/articles/10.1186/gb-2013-14-4-r36#:~:text=TopHat2%20combines%20the%20ability%20to,.edu%2Fsoftware%2Ftophat.)) maps reads that are "initially unmapable" by Bowtie (those read segments that map far apart [b/w 100bp and >several hundred kb] and thus are inferred to span a slice site
+**TopHat** (or [TopHat2](https://genomebiology.biomedcentral.com/articles/10.1186/gb-2013-14-4-r36#:~:text=TopHat2%20combines%20the%20ability%20to,.edu%2Fsoftware%2Ftophat.)) maps reads that are "initially unmapable" by Bowtie (those read segments that map far apart [b/w 100bp and >several hundred kb] and thus are inferred to span a slice site).

 **Cufflinks** assembles individual transcripts from mapped reads